FontaineRiant/dofus-ga/README.md

  * And more...

 Limitations:
- * Trophies with a set bonus requirement are excluded,
  * Cire Momore's set is excluded,
  * Effects triggered in combat are ignored (legendary items, some dofus effects),
  * Flat resistance bonuses are ignored.